KarlXing/LUSR/README.md

 xvfb-run -a -s '-screen 0 1400x900x24 +extension RANDR' -- python evaluate_carla.py  --weather 1  --model-path checkpoints/policy.pt  --use-encoder  --encoder-path checkpoints/encoder.pt  --num-eval 10
 ```
 You can set weather as 0,1 or 2 to evaluate the domain apdatation performance.

+### Specifal Thanks
+Thank Inhan Kim for pointing out a typo in equation 3.
+It has been fixed in the latest arxiv version of the paper.